idpass/idpass-lite/README.md

 ## How to build `libidpasslite.so` only for your local machine

-To build `libidpasslite.so` locally in a compatible Linux machine without using Docker:
+To build locally `libidpasslite.so`:

 ```
 cd lab_idpass_lite/
-./build.sh desktop
+mkdir build && cd build
+cmake ..
+cmake --build .
+ls -l lib/idpass/libidpasslite.so
 ```

-The locally built library is: `build/idpass/build.desktop/libidpasslite.so`

-## How to build `libidpasslite.so` for all architectures
+## How to build `libidpasslite.so` for Android architectures

-This uses the Docker container in order to contain the required setup to build the following Android architectures:
+This uses the Docker container having the required setup to build the following Android architectures:

 - armeabi-v7a